AN INVITATION FOR GANG SPECIALIST PRESENTERS:

 "The Use of Drone Technology in Gang Investigation"

-"The Gangs in Haiti"
+"The Gangs in South Africa"